jbueza/Mojo/README.md

 * comfortable with jQuery syntax
 * comfortable with jQuery documentation
-* provided a huge support community
+* provided with a large community for support
 * able to scale their projects effectively by pulling in jQuery plugins they need (no random features you don't need)
 * able to use publish/subscribe by injecting the plugin into the application
 * able to structure their code into Binders which essentially act as implementation silos